madhavpcm/sysconfig.nix/README.md

 Use `./home/madhavpcm` as template to create your user at  `./home/<new_user>`

 Just like the hosts module, home-manager also uses core modules and optional modules.
 Use the existing user as refernece to create your user with customized packages given.
-You can create the user in different ways for different hosts, `home/madhavpcm/<new_host>.nix` would be the users config for `<new_host>`.
+You can change the configuration for the user in different ways for different hosts, `home/madhavpcm/<new_host>.nix` would be the users config for `<new_host>`.

 Install: `home-manager switch --flake .#new_user@new_host`